analogdevicesinc/energy-metic-service/README.md

 ## Porting MetIC Service to Different Applications

 See the [integration guide](readme_integration.md) for instructions on porting the MetIC service to other applications or boards.

-## Porting Example to Different Boards

-See the [porting guide](readme_porting.md) for instructions on adapting the example to other boards.

 ## Building API Documentation